atlemagnussen/yarpOidc/README.md

 But it has no proper protection/authentication mechanism.
 So you want to wrap it in something that enables authentication

-With this setup you can require authentication for every request to multiple of your internal apps, enforced by your OIDC authority of choice.
+Combining YARP with OIDC you can require authentication for every request to multiple apps, enforced by your OIDC authority of choice.
-Auhentication will be httpOnly secure cookie, which is as good as it gets.
+Auhentication will be httpOnly secure cookie.

-You can do this with Nginx Plus as well, but then you have to pay.
+You can achieve this with Nginx Plus as well, but then you have to pay.

 ## Setup

 ### 1. Outer reverse proxy

 In my experiment I still used Nginx reverse proxy in the front with TLS cert set up.
-Of course you can also add TLS in ASP.NET and therefore also on YARP
+You can add TLS directly in ASP.NET and therefore also on YARP, and skip this piece entirely

 [nginx example of one site `https://yarp.example.com`](./nginx.conf)